 Get the skills to start your career

-The COVID-19 pandemic has shown just how important public health strategists and nursing professionals are.
-The Public Health – Pre-Nursing Program will give you the skills to start your career path in this field.
-In this dual-degree program, you will prepare for the roles and responsibilities of professional nursing and examine the social, behavioral, and environmental determinants associated with pressing health problems and learn how to plan, implement, and evaluate appropriate health promotion programs and preventive services to improve population health.
+The COVID-19 pandemic has shown just how important public health strategies are.
+The Major in Public Health will give you the skills to start your career path in this field.
+You will examine the social, behavioral, and environmental determinants associated with pressing health problems and learn how to plan, implement, and evaluate appropriate health promotion programs and preventive services to improve population health.
 You will also examine health inequalities and other emerging health challenges that impact both local and global communities.
 Through cooperative, multi-disciplinary experiences, you will receive preparation in wellness, health promotion, holistic disease prevention, and community health services.
 As a high achieving health sciences student, you may qualify to earn dual bachelor’s degrees in public health and nursing through our partnership with the Massachusetts College of Pharmacy and Health Sciences.

 WHAT YOU WILL DO: